 There have been leaks.

-I mean, it's a way of life in Washington, you're never going to wipe them out.
+I mean, it's a way of life in Washington.

-But the media, if if you've got a leak that they like that can help them move their agenda forward, they're not going to have a problem with it at all, like this one.
+But the media, if you've got a leak that they like that can help them move their agenda forward, they're not going to have a problem with it at all, like this one.

-As I say, if this had happened in Obama's transition in 2008 before he was inaugurated, we'd have never heard about this.
+As I say, if this had happened in Obama's transition in 2008, before he was inaugurated, we'd have never heard about this.

 Nobody would have thought there was anything about this.

-Anyway, we've reached the moment where I have to take another brief timeout.
+Anyway, we've reached the moment where I have to take another brief time out.